Port Francqui incident

 The Port Francqui incident, also known as the Port Francqui massacre, was an incident during the Congo Crisis where rogue Armed Forces of the Democratic Republic of the Congo (ANC) forces engaged in combat with UN peacekeepers, primarily from Ghana.

-It resulted in the largest loss of life the Ghanaian Armed Forces have ever suffered while peacekeeping.
+The fighting resulted in the largest loss of life the Ghanaian Armed Forces have suffered while peacekeeping.

+Background

+In October 1960, the Ghana Brigade of ONUC was deployed to Kasai.

 Prelude

-On April 26, 1961, Minister of Interior of Luluabourg Province Emery Wafwana traveled to Port Francqui, where he made a public speech threatening to have the UN forces disarm the ANC.
+On April 26, 1961, Minister of Interior of Luluabourg Province Emery Wafwana traveled to Port Francqui, where he made a public speech threatening to have the United Nations Operation in the Congo (UN) forces disarm the Armed Forces of the Democratic Republic of the Congo (ANC).

-Wafwana was escorted by the UN to the Hôtel des Palmes in order to avoid roadblocks the ANC had illegally set up in the area, something the local UN forces had tolerated.
+Wafwana was escorted by the UN to the Hôtel des Palmes to avoid roadblocks the ANC had illegally set up in the area, something the local UN forces had tolerated.
 Hôtel des Palmes was staffed by British Captain Ralph and Lieutenant Brown, Swedish Lieutenant Carl Wilhelm Böttiger and sergeants Egon Åberg and Lars Liedgren, between 20 and 25 Ghanaian soldiers with doctors of various nationality.
-Between 65 and 70 other Ghanaian soldiers were dispersed in 6 different places around town.
+Between 65 and 70 other Ghanaian soldiers were dispersed in six places around town.
 The ANC arrived to complain about the speech, where they captured the Swedish and British Officers, who were beaten, before a Swedish doctor persuaded the ANC to release them.
 There were also reports that a Swedish Officer had hoisted a Compagnie du chemin de fer du bas-Congo au Katanga (BCK) flag on the hotel, which further angered the ANC.
 On April 27, the Ghanaian Brigade stationed at Luluabourg received a report of this incident, and two platoons and a reconnaissance contingent were transferred to Port Francqui as a relief force.